MarcusFulbright/Aura.SqlMapper_Bundle/README.md

 * `AggregateBuilder::Select` & `AggregateBuilder::FetchObject` & `AggregateBuilderFetchCollection` can only take a single key value pair for the criteria argument.
 * Delete statements assume that everything on the aggregate getting passed in needs to get deleted from the DB.
 * Currently, individual queries for each row data object per aggregate are performed.
 In other words, no joins are used.
 This allows Aggregates to be composed of data from separate databases using different database connections.
 However, performance could still be optimized by grouping queries based on their connection.
-* Row Data objects are essentially second class citizens behind Aggregate objects.
-You application can work with Row Data objects, you would just use the row data mappers in place of the Aggregate Builder.
-There is no way to type hint for both and could lead to duplicate code in your application.